News Click to go to article

 When asked to comment on the 25 years of progress at AVC, Randall Spare responded, "All businesses are a collection of people.
 Successful businesses are typically the result of extraordinary people.
 The growth and progress at AVC is directly connected to our loyal staff.
 The AVC team works diligently to provide any service necessary for all our clients.
 Our mission is to develop long term relationships built on trust.
 We strive daily to reassure them we care.
 After all, we aren't just a business.
 Our entire team is part of a wonderful community in southwest Kansas.
 We are so grateful for the opportunity to serve and the trust our customers have placed in us for 25 years."

-'Tis the (Heifer Calving) Season
+Back to Top'Tis the (Heifer Calving) Season

 By Dr. Travis McCarty, formerly of Ashland Veterinary Center